 Starting a Position with a Covered Straddle

 There are many different option strategies that investors can use to generate an income.
-While covered calls generate an income from an existing long stock position, covered straddles can be helpful for investors that want to initiate a long stock position and generate extra income.
+While covered calls generate an income from an existing long stock position, a covered straddle can be helpful for investors that want to initiate a long stock position and generate extra income.
 The trade-off is that it is a bit riskier than a vanilla covered call strategy.

 Let’s take a look at covered straddles, what influences their profitability and how to use them to establish a long position in an underlying stock.